paudiaz99/Z-Core/doc/Z_CORE_ARCHITECTURE.md

   - Detects Control Hazards (Branch/Jump) and flushes the pipeline.
 - **Forwarding Unit**: Solves Data Hazards by forwarding results from EX/MEM and MEM/WB stages to the ID/EX stage.
 - **System Signals**: Handles reset logic and halt signals (for simulation/verification).
+- **Instruction Cache**: Z-Core includes a small direct-mapped instruction cache (`rtl/z_core_instr_cache.v`) used by the fetch stage to reduce repeated AXI-Lite instruction fetches on tight loops and hot code paths.
+At a high level it stores recently fetched 32-bit instructions indexed by PC and validates them using a tag.

 The following components are **instantiated internally** within the Control Unit structure:

-### 1.0 Instruction Cache (`z_core_instr_cache`)

-Z-Core includes a small **direct-mapped instruction cache** (`rtl/z_core_instr_cache.v`) used by the fetch stage to reduce repeated AXI-Lite instruction fetches on tight loops and hot code paths.
-At a high level it stores recently fetched 32-bit instructions indexed by PC and validates them using a tag.

 ### 1.1 Instruction Decoder (`z_core_decoder`)